-In High School, we provide a unique adaptation of the British curriculum.
-This focuses on the development of 21st Century Skills, including Communication, Collaboration, Critical Thinking and Creativity through STEM (Science, Technology, Engineering, Maths) education.
+In High School at Pensmith STEM International, we focus on STEM education and the development of 21st Century Skills, including Communication, Collaboration, Critical Thinking and Creativity.

-The Themed Projects referred to as “STEM Projects”, have an emphasis on Science, Technology, Engineering and Maths, and also benefit from the integration of other subject areas including English, Geography, History, Art, Music and ICT.
+The Projects, referred to as “STEM Projects”, have an emphasis on Science, Technology, Engineering and Maths, and also benefit from the integration of other subject areas including English, Humanities, Art, Design, and ICT.

 We believe that STEM Education is an outstanding way to prepare children for the future.

 There are four principles which guide the development of worthwhile projects: